groc-prog/nx-plugins/README.md

 ## 🔧 IDE setup and tooling <a name="ide-setup-and-tooling"></a>
-NX provides special tooling which can be used with some IDE's to improve the development experience:
+NX provides special tooling which can be used with some IDE's to improve the development experience.
+This includes a UI for running commands, executors and generators.
+Here is a list of available plugins for different IDE's:

-- `VSCode`: A extension which provides a UI interface for running executor, generators, and much more.
-Get the extension [here](https://marketplace.visualstudio.com/items?itemName=nrwl.angular-console).
+- `VSCode`: Get the extension [here](https://marketplace.visualstudio.com/items?itemName=nrwl.angular-console).
-- `Jetbrains`: Also provides a UI for working with NX commands.
-Get the extension [here](https://plugins.jetbrains.com/plugin/21060-nx-console) plugin.
+- `Jetbrains`: Get the extension [here](https://plugins.jetbrains.com/plugin/21060-nx-console) plugin.

 ## 🚀 Generators
-The internal `nx-python` library provides a few generators quickly scaffold new projects, applications, and libraries.
+The internal `nx-python` library provides a few generators to quickly scaffold new projects, applications, and libraries.
 Here is a list of all available generators:

 - `nx generate @nx-python-poetry/nx-python:poetry-project`: Creates a new poetry project.
 The project can either be a library or an application.
 - `nx generate @nx-python-poetry/nx-python:fastapi-project`: Creates a new FastAPI project with all the necessary dependencies and minimal configuration.
 - `nx generate @nx-python-poetry/nx-python:grpc-project`: Creates a new gRPC project with all the necessary dependencies and minimal configuration.
 - `nx generate @nx-python-poetry/nx-python:shared-virtual-environment`: Migrates the current NX workspace to a shared virtual environment.

+All generators come with pre-configured linting, type-checking, formatting and a testing.
+Both `FastAPI and gRPC` projects also provide a ready-to-go development server with HMR.
+The `shared-virtual-environment` generator is a bit special, so it will be explained in more detail in the section below.

-### Shared virtual environment - The deep dive
+### Shared virtual environment - The deep dive <a name="shared-virtual-environment"></a>
-The shared virtual environment allows you to work from the root of the workspace while still being able to start your services and libraries.
-This is achieved by creating a virtual environment in the root of the workspace and then linking all the services and libraries to it.
-This way you can use the same virtual environment for all your services and libraries.
+A shared virtual environment allows you to work from the root of the workspace while still being able to work with your services and libraries like before.
+This can also increase install times, since you only have to install the dependencies once.

 #### Changes to the workspace
 If you create a shared virtual environment using the `shared-virtual-environment` generator, the following changes will be applied to your workspace: